Staff Profile

 I welcome PhD proposals from interdisciplinary and intersectional fiction, creative non fiction, and prose-poetry writers particularly from British Black and Asian backgrounds, as well as international writers interested in working in the UK.

-I am currently supervising PhDs in Ocean and Imagination, non fiction narratives on the Atlantic Ocean and the Law of the Sea, and in YA feminist fantasy fiction.
+Ocean and Imagination, non fiction narratives on the Atlantic Ocean and the Law of the Sea (non fiction) by Alison Reid

 I lead/ teach on the following modules: